Why Fasting is My Favorite F Word

 Now that there isn’t any static noise from all of the junk I used to eat, I am able to interpret what my body is telling me and honor it by giving it what it needs, when it needs it.

 You don’t need to stress or worry about adding this into your own life.
 I promise, if you are diligent with your keto lifestyle, you’ll start to experience a lot of the same things I did, all of my clients do, and when you’re ready, you’ll do it and it will be easy.

-There is so much more on this subject and it's is one of my favorite topics, so there will be even more about this in my Get Keto Clear in 5 Days free program (sign up today and get started!).
+There is so much more on this subject and it's is one of my favorite topics, so there will be even more about this in my Get Keto Clear in 5 Days free program.
 I’d hate for you to miss what might just be one of the most important elements in the ketogenic lifestyle.